 Hampden-Sydney College is a private liberal arts college for men.

-Forbes Magazine, US News and World Report, and The Princeton Review have all included Hampden-Sydney among the best private colleges in America.
+Forbes Magazine, US News and World Report, and The Princeton Review have all included Hampden-Sydney among the best private colleges in America, and Kiplinger rated Hampden-Sydney among the 2014 Best College Values in liberal arts education.

 In continuous operation since November 10, 1775 (Patrick Henry and James Madison were among its first Trustees), Hampden-Sydney is the tenth oldest institution of higher learning in the United States, holds the oldest (1783) private charter in the South and is the oldest of the country's few remaining colleges for men.